audiophonics/ES9018K2M_serial_sync/README.md

 	```
 	nano /boot/config.txt
 	```
-	nano /boot/config.txt and uncomment #dtoverlay=hifiberry-dac
+	And uncomment #dtoverlay=hifiberry-dac
-	save the file with ctrl+o and exit with ctrl+x
+	Save the file with ctrl+o and exit with ctrl+x

 3. Clone our github:
 	```